Criztiandev/BARANGAY-JUSTICE-SYSTEM-FRONTEND/lack.md

 12. Date picket controlled and not controlled
 13. Charts integrations and easy to create
 14. add a ci/cd for deployment and testing

+--
+15. I am left with the sidebar and menu builder